Author has written 16 stories for Avengers, and Thor.

 Let's Meet In the Middle, You and I - A one-shot, woo!
 I didn't think I would be able to write one-shots since I love long stories, but this little idea popped in my head one morning when I was still half asleep.
 A more detailed explanation of where I got the idea is in my A/N for the story (at the end).

 This Grace Upon My Brow - Post-Avengers one-shot that came out of nowhere.
 Fairly short, kinda angsty.
-No slash.

 Memories at the Back of My Mind - Sort of a 'shawarma scene' replacer, or maybe just an addendum to it (with some changes).
 Some Thor and Loki fluff with a bit of h/c.
 Just a little one-shot for fun.